EricDkim/Student-Volunteer-Match/README.md

 ## About
 This website is a matching website that matches foreign students who need transportation and housing.
 Volunteers can offer up their time and available housing for students who are in need.
 Students and Volunteers can login and check on their profile to see if they are set up with a volunteer/student.
 Admins finalize the matching process in order to check that everything is in order.

+## How to use?

+> These are the following steps to use the website application:
+	- Login to the GGC VPN
+	- Login to a FTP application (used FileZilla)
+	- Use a web broweser and navigate to http://172.20.0.215/login/login2.php

 ## What is used?
 - PHP
 - MySQLi